We will be closed from Dec 23rd to Dec 26th and Dec 30th to Jan 9th in observance of Holidays.

 If you’re in Wynnewood, PA and are looking for a dental office that provides dental bridges near you, we welcome you to Wynnewood Dental Arts for a comprehensive consultation.

-There are four different types of bridges.
-Our dentist in Wynnewood, PA will evaluate your needs to determine the best kind of bridge for you.
+There are four different types of dental bridges.
+Our dentist will evaluate your needs to determine the best kind of bridge for you.

 Traditional or conventional bridges are by far the most popular type of dental bridge.
 A traditional bridge consists of one or several pontic or replacement teeth supported by abutment teeth on either side of the gap.
 Conventional bridges are ideal if the patient still has some natural teeth remaining after tooth loss.